skoczen/schizophrenia-survey/README.md

 		# analytics settings.
 		```

-6. If you haven't created the AWS bucket, simply running `./manage.py sync_static` will do it for you.
+Note: If you haven't created the AWS bucket, simply running `./manage.py sync_static` will do it for you.

 Deploying